Multivariate Time Series Classification of Fermi-Detected Gamma-Ray Transients Using Convolutional-Recurrent Neural Networks: Discussion

 \subsection{Interpretation of Uncertainty Classes Reported by {\it Fermi} and our models}

-In the {\it Fermi} GBM trigger catalogue, approximately $6\%$ of the data remains unclassified, as the GBM flight software could not confidently assign these events to any known transient category.
+In the {\it Fermi} GBM trigger catalogue, approximately $6\%$ of events remain unclassified, having failed to be confidently categorized by the onboard GBM flight software as well as by subsequent ground-based analyses involving human review.
 To assess the performance of our models on this ambiguous dataset, we applied our models to 50 of these unclassified events.
-MI-DCL provided a confident (\>0.6) prediction for all these events, while R-ConvNet failed to classify 7 of these events and interestingly, a majority of the data, around $60\%$ is getting classified as TGF by both models.
+MI-DCL provided a confident ($>0.6$) prediction for all these events, while R-ConvNet failed to classify 7 of these events and interestingly, a majority of the data, around $60\%$ is getting classified as TGF by both models.
 The lightcurves of some of these triggers are shown in Figure \ref{fig:Fermiuncerts}.
 This shows the potential for these neural network models to help classify this data when the {\it Fermi} GBM's methods fail.
 Even if the prediction is not always right it provides a good starting point for future investigation of the trigger.

-In our classification model, the fifth category labeled 'UNCERT' serves as a safeguard against forcing low confidence predictions (softmax $< 0.6$) into one of the four known transient classes, thus providing a quantitative measure of classification reliability.
+In our classification model, the fifth category labeled 'UNCERTAIN' serves as a safeguard against forcing low confidence predictions (softmax $< 0.6$) into one of the four known transient classes, thus providing a quantitative measure of classification reliability.
 The incorporation of the UNCERTAIN class proved insightful.
 By applying this thresholding mechanism, we were able to segregate ambiguous or novel events that did not exhibit sufficient similarity to any of the four trained classes.
 This approach reduces false positives in the primary classes and offers a systematic method to flag anomalous or outlier events.